-Some headlines will tell you that caffeine is good for you, that it can promote both good health and weight loss.
+One day, you might see a headline telling you that caffeine is good for you; that it can promote good health, longevity, and weight loss.
 The next article may tell you that the stimulants in caffeine cause any number of ill effects, and the toxins that the beans are treated with will hurt you!

 With so much contradiction from one report to the next, what should you believe?

-For many women, the surprising news is that the very cup of comfort in their hand could be disrupting the delicate balance of adrenal function.
+For many women, the surprising news is that this very cup of comfort in their hand could be disrupting the delicate balance of adrenal function.

 We all know that caffeine is a stimulant — however, it’s actually a psychoactive stimulant.
 When ingested, it increases neuron firing rates in the brain and stimulates both the sympathetic and central nervous systems.
 In some ways, it mimics our instinctual ‘flight or fight’ response to stress.

 With 200 mg of caffeine (the amount in a small coffee) your body will begin to push out stress hormones – the hormones that send the message to be on alert, think fast and act fast!

 It makes sense doesn’t it?
 After all, this is the reaction many people are looking for when they reach for their ‘cuppa Joe’ first thing in the morning!

 Caffeine makes your pupils open wide, your breathing intensify, your heart beat faster, and your liver release sugar and fatty acids into your blood.
 The question is do you really need all that?
 If your answer is “yes!” – then you really should think about your adrenal health.